A Pet-Friendly Guide to Madison, Georgia

 Morgan County offers many dog-friendly accommodations including Hard Labor Creek State Park (cabins or camping), Hillside Cottage at Farmhouse Inn, Firefly Inn, Quality Inn, Deerfield Inn or New South Motor Inn.
 Dogs are welcome to stay in a horse stall at Southern Cross Guest Ranch if they don’t mind sleeping outdoors.
 Burnt Pine Plantation also offers kennel accommodations for hunting dogs.
 There are plenty of options to choose from to suit any budget.

 There are also local boarding options available, provided they are booked in advance.
-Southern Cross Guest Ranch boards horses.
-Winding Creek Kennels and The Lodge at Main Street Vet board dogs and cats.
-Both the Fetch House and The Lodge offer daycare.
+The Ranch Dog Resort and The Lodge at Main Street Vet board dogs.
+Both The Fetch House and The Lodge at Main Street Vet in Madison offer daycare, as does The Ranch Dog Resort in Rutledge.
+Planning an equine adventure?
+Hard Labor Creek State Park offers stables to accommodate your horse close by during camping trips, while Southern Cross Guest Ranch offers boarding services.
 Call for reservations and for any vaccination or other requirements.

 5. Dining with Dogs

 Several local restaurants are pet friendly.
-Visitors can sit outside with your dog at the following downtown locations: The Sinclair, Madison Square Nutrition, Madison Produce Co., Ricardo’s Kouzzina, Madison ChopHouse Grille, Tickled Pig BBQ, Amici Madison, Dos Amigos and Hart & Crown Tavern.
+Visitors can sit outside with your dog at the following downtown locations: Betty Gene’s, The Sinclair, Madison Square Nutrition, Madison Produce Co., Ricardo’s Kouzzina, Madison ChopHouse Grille, Amici Madison, Dos Amigos and Hart & Crown Tavern.
 Many of these locations will also bring out a water bowl for pets.

 6. Shop Downtown